joelsfoster/rock-paper-scissors/README.md

 - Optimize gas costs
 - Make a nicer UI
 - Implement Drizzle for state management (instead of me doing it manually)
-- Refactor App.js to modularize components and functions
+- Refactor App.js to modularize functions
 - Add event confirmation and error messages in the front end for nicer UX